stackbit-projects/sierra-landing-a7ff6/content/services/accounting.md

 weight: 1
 ---

-Software development is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.
+Software development (or software engineering) is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.

 ![Accounting Services](https://source.unsplash.com/OqtafYT5kTw)